Choosing Car Insurance Deductibles

 How do deductibles affect car insurance rates?

 As we’ve demonstrated, your insurance premium will be lower if you have a high deductible because they have an inverse relationship.
-This is because of the nature of car insurance deductibles — they represent your insurance company’s portion of responsibility for a claim.
+This is because of the nature of car insurance deductibles: they represent your insurance company’s portion of responsibility for a claim.
 So by raising your deductible, you lower what your insurance company pays in the event of an accident.
-Below, you can see the national averages of the data we presented.
+Below are the national averages for the data we presented.

 Average Premium by Coverage Level